APR 6TH · 2026

 Devoid Game - Ice Biome

-One thing I changed is our player lights (the lights that rest on the player).
+One thing I changed is our player lights (the lights that rest on the player sprite).
 It’s now a very white pink, and a very white yellow which Pete told me is used in theatre for daytime.

 Devoid player lighting setup